Ekrem Memnun: Galatasaray (women) (2012–2016)

 Ekrem Memnun, who started running the Galatasaray Odeabank Women's Basketball Team on June 13, 2012, beat Fenerbahçe 3-2 in the league and reached the championship after 14 years.
 On April 13, 2014, she won the championship by overthrowing the arch-rival Fenerbahçe in the Euroleague Women final, and women achieved the greatest success in basketball history on the basis of clubs.
 Having brought Galatasaray Odebank to the top of the league and Europe, Memnun completed the 2013-14 season with 3 trophies with the victory of the Presidential Cup.

 Turkey (women) (2015–2018)

 February 10, 2015 he has started to coach National Women's Basketball Team, and it lasted in two different terms until December 10, 2018.

 Galatasaray (men) (2021–2022)

 On January 14, 2021, he has signed with Galatasaray, but it's his first opportunity for the head coach position.

 Sigal Prishtina (2022)

 On June 17, 2022, he has signed with KB Prishtina of the Kosovo Basketball Superleague.

 Turkey (women) (2022–2025)

 On 30 September 2022, Memnun was appointed as the head coach of the National Women's Basketball Team after parting ways with Ceyhun Yıldızoğlu.

 Çukurova Basketbol (2022–2023)

 On 10 December 2022, it was announced that she signed a contract with Çukurova Basketbol, one of the teams of the Turkish Women's Basketball League.
-It was announced that the roads were parted on January 6, 2023.
+It was announced that they parted ways on January 6, 2023.